escofresco/clary/senior-proposal-samir.md

 Store large volumes of midi files locally in the correct format.

 **How will you demonstrate completion of your objective?**
-I will have a workign library / directory for all our midi samples which we can access.
+I will have a working library / directory for all our midi samples which we can access.

 ## Objective 2: downloading midi properly
 **Why do you want to meet this objective?
 How will it improve your project?**